DnD 5e - Artificer Subclass Breakdown

 Small cannons are big enough to provide cover for small characters, and in tight quarters they might be able to completely prevent enemies from reaching you by interposing themselves.
 However, be cautious about sacrificing your cannon: you can only have one, you only get to create one for free each day, and it only lasts for an hour.
 After that it will cost you a spell slot, but a 1st-level spell slot is a negligible price to pay for how good the cannons can be.

-: The eldritch cannon is basically that can only perform one action.
+: The eldritch cannon is basically a pet that can only perform one action.
 They're severely limited by their 15 ft. movement speed, so generally you'll either create a Tiny cannon and carry it around (or make someone else do it) or you'll create a new Small cannon whenever you need a cannon that can occupy a space.
 Creating a cannon takes an Action, so consider your choices carefully; an Action early in combat (or ideally before combat starts) is very important.

 - : With 15 ft. speed and a 15 ft.
 AOE, it will be difficult to keep the flamethrower in range unless you're in small areas like a cramped dungeon, but if you find yourself unexpectedly in an encounter with close-packed enemies, it's often more efficient to create a flamethrow cannon than to cast Burning Hands or something similar.

 - : Your go-to damage option.
 It's only slightly more interesting than a crossbow.
 The damage is decent and it uses your Intelligence for the attack, so if all you need is to kill one creature at a time, this is a good choice.
 The push effect isn't huge, but it's enough to break grapples by forcing enemies out of reach of your allies.